commercetools/sphere-node-product-csv-sync/README.md

 This example contains 3 categories defined by their full path.
 The path segments are thereby separated with `>` to ensure you can link to leaf categories with same names but different bread crumb.

+Another option is to use the externalId of a category.
+In order to map the products based on this, use the `categories.externalId` header and provide the corresponding strings within the column.

 > You can also just use the category name as long as it is unqiue within the whole category tree.
 In addtion, the category ID (UUID) can also be used.

 #### Prices